B-Weyl/TwitterCode/README.md

 # TwitterCode
-Uses tweepy to write the tweets of a user to a text file and then uses word_cloud to generate a wordcloud of the users words
+Various code that handles tweets.

+twitter_news.py - get the current trends from a location by city name or WOEID (Where on earth ID) twitterclouduser.py - create a wordcloud from a users tweets.